unbit/uwsgi-docs/LogFormat.rst

             logchunk->free = 1;
     }

-For function-based vars the prototype is
+For function-based vars the prototype is:

 .. code-block:: c

    ssize_t uwsgi_lf_foobar(struct wsgi_request *wsgi_req, char **buf);

 where ``buf`` is the destination buffer for the logvar value (this will be automatically freed if you set ``logchunk->free`` as in the "status" related C-code previously reported).

 .. code-block:: c